Alpel99/volleyscore_widget_source/README.md

 A lightweight, dependency-free embeddable widget that displays live volleyball match scores from **volleystation.com**.
 Built using plain **HTML + JavaScript**, and easy to embed into **any website, OBS overlay, or scoreboard view**.

-Made in one evening with a bunch of ai, might not work sometimes.
+Made in one (now two) evening with a bunch of ai, might not work as expected sometimes.

 ## Features